CT-Dev1/msc_dissertation-relational-event-modeling/README.md

 The _eventnet_ software used to run relational event model statistics is courtesy of Jeurgen Lerner, and can be downloaded from its [Github]([https://academictorrents.com/details/9c263fc85366c1ef8f5bb9da0203f4c8c8db75f4](https://github.com/juergenlerner/eventnet)).

+All models and visualizations are run in R and raw data parsing is run in Python.

 # Code Directory

 ### eventnet_configs